Income Property Flips to Sell

 For years, Josh Crosby and Amy Swift-Crosby held on to the Santa Monica, Calif., townhouse Josh bought in 2004, when he was still a bachelor.
 It served them well as income property while they raised their two daughters in the Venice, Calif., home they'd bought together, and built their own businesses.

-But by 2012, the couple had grown tired of being landlords.
+After a few years, the couple had grown tired of being landlords.
 Moreover, both of their businesses were flourishing: The Indo-Row workout Josh had developed was taking off, and Smarty, the educational and community-building organization Amy had created for entrepreneurs, was thriving.
 Both businesses would benefit from the cash the sale of the townhouse could provide.

 So the couple decided to put the townhouse on the market.
 There was just one problem: Because their renter was still living there, they couldn't make the repairs the townhouse would need to attract the right buyer.
 But when the renter unexpectedly moved out, they saw it as the perfect opportunity to fix the place up.
 They immediately called home renovation expert Laurie March.